Audio Submission Requirements

 Completing Your Submissions

-Once your images are done processing, it’ll appear in the Manage Content page where you can add Descriptions and Keywords to complete your uploads.
+Once your audio tracks are done processing, it’ll appear in the Step 5: Manage Media where you can add Title, Descriptions, Keywords and more to complete your uploads.

 There are 4 tabs in your Manage Media page: